-The maximum period of validity of each Certificate issued is specified in the body of that Certificate and is the same as key pair usage period.
-In accordance with EVCG the Certificate validity period is shorter than 398 days.
+The validity period of each Certificate issued is specified in the body of that Certificate and is the same as key pair usage period.
+In accordance with BRG the Certificate validity period is a maximum of 398 days.

 6.4 Activation data